pranavamin250898/EcommerceBrazil/README.md

 Overall the company experienced an increase in Monthly Active Users and new customers every year.
 A significant increase occurred from 2016 to 2017, this is because transaction data in 2016 started in September.

+A significant increase also occurred in the number of customers who made repeat orders from 2016 to 2017.
+However, in 2018 there was a slight decrease.

+From the analysis and graph above, it can be seen that the average customer each year tends to only order once, meaning that the majority of customers do not make repeat orders.

 <br>